primus/mirage/README.md

 His invisibility is invaluable for Primus.
 He now spends his time validating and generating session ids without the user even know it's there.
 It's a fully transparent process, it's invisible, it's Mirage.
-The generated session id's can be persisted if needed.
+The generated session ids can be persisted if needed.

 ## Installation